This course is part of the Geographic Information Systems for Asset Management Certificate Program

 This course is now running on-demand rather than to a live schedule, making it easier to fit into your life.

 If you are not currently logged into ASCE, you will be asked to login or create an ASCE account.

 2.4 CEUs / 24 PDHs

 This course will assist practitioners to evaluate, plan, and develop Geographic Information System (GIS) models for asset management applications.
 The course references the AASHTO Transportation Management Guide and Essentials of Geographic Information System Basics.
 This course focuses on the three initial preparation tasks (evaluation, planning, and development) of a new asset management GIS program.
 These initial tasks serve as the foundation for the subsequent implementation and operation phases of a spatial data asset management program.
 By the end of the course, practitioners that work with private and public infrastructure owners, such as transportation departments, water utility boards, and telecommunication companies, will be capable of identifying, selecting, evaluating, and developing spatial asset management tools and systems that are the best suited for their specific agency and need.
 A basic familiarity with GIS is recommended; however, the course uses common concepts that can be easily followed by any professional of the diverse A/E industry.

-Learning outcomes are achieved through multiple tests, interactive knowledge checks, interactive case studies, and weekly forum participation throughout the 12-week course.
+Learning outcomes are achieved through multiple tests, interactive knowledge checks, interactive case studies, and weekly reflection exercises.

 - Public agency planners